ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 The Rollup Node and Execution Engine communicate with each other over JSON-RPC via the Engine API.
 This is similar to how regular Ethereum networks are deployed.
 The Rollup Node functions as Optimism's consensus client, and the Execution Engine as its execution client.

-For Goerli and mainnet, you may also need to run a third component called Legacy Geth.
+For Goerli and mainnet (but not Sepolia), you may also need to run a third component called Legacy Geth.
 Legacy Geth is used to serve execution traces for transactions prior to the Bedrock upgrade, which we refer to as "historical transactions".
 When the Rollup Node encounters an RPC call that requires historical execution traces, it will forward the request to Legacy Geth.
 Note, however, that unlike our previous networks requests for historical _data_ will be served by the Execution Engine directly.
 This distinction will be clarified later on in this document.

 The architecture of a typical Bedrock deployment looks like this: